2007 Canadian Grand Prix: Qualifying

-In qualifying Hamilton took his first pole position as part of a McLaren one-two.
+The qualifying session to determine the starting order for the race was held in three parts, six cars ware eliminated after each of the first two parts.
+Hamilton took his first pole position as part of a McLaren one-two.
 Heidfeld improved on his practice performance to take third position, in front of the Ferraris of Räikkönen and Massa.
-Massa shared the third row with Mark Webber, who did not seem to be suffering the same braking problem that almost put teammate David Coulthard out in the first session of qualifying, he had only one attempt at a lap in the second session as a result.
+Massa shared the third row with Mark Webber, who did not seem to be suffering the same braking problem that almost put teammate David Coulthard out in the first session of qualifying.
+Coulthard had only one attempt at a lap in the second session as a result.
 Nico Rosberg, Robert Kubica, Giancarlo Fisichella and Jarno Trulli completed the top ten.

 Consistent with previous form, the Hondas of Barrichello and Button failed to make it into the top ten; they qualified 13th and 15th respectively.
-Takuma Sato, once again out-qualified the two Honda cars, just missing out on the top ten, in front of Vitantonio Liuzzi.
+Takuma Sato once again outqualified the two Honda cars, just missing out on the top ten, in front of Vitantonio Liuzzi.
 He made it through to the second session of qualifying by 94 hundredths of a second, where he qualified in 14th.
 Scott Speed was the slowest car in the second session of qualifying putting him in 16th position.

 Anthony Davidson missed out on the second session of qualifying, putting his Super Aguri in 17th position, 3 places behind his teammate Sato.
 Ralf Schumacher and his team were disappointed with qualifying in 18th.
-Heikki Kovalainen crashed into the wall at turn 5, damaging his rear suspension and losing his rear wing, resulting in the session being stopped temporarily.
+Heikki Kovalainen crashed into the wall at turn five, damaging his rear suspension and losing his rear wing, resulting in the session being stopped temporarily.
 Once the debris had been cleared, Kovalainen in his repaired car managed one impressive lap that put him in 13th, after which six drivers outqualified him.
 Kovalainen then had to make an engine change due to an engine failure and was demoted to the back of the grid.
 Wurz, Sutil and Albers qualified in 19th, 20th and 21st respectively after being pushed up a place by Kovalainen's engine change.